kauajuno/competitive-programming-notes/Binary Trees.md

 12 --> 15
 ```
 Note that this definition applies to every node in the tree.
 If we had a 13 where the 11 is in the graph above, it wouldn't be a BST anymore, cause 13 > 12 and 13 would be there as the left children of 12.

+> BSTs don't need to be a perfect binary tree as in the example.